Treydor/treydor.github.io/_posts/2016-02-29-greenfield-pt4.md

 Thinking specifically about Snapshot, the earlier wireframes proved to be pretty valuable when creating stylized elements for our project.

 The first thing I did was began to lay out all of the information we knew we wanted to track.
 This ensured that I was taking in to account everything that I needed to style.
-I think began to build out a few different elements that our website may use.
+I then began to build out a few different elements that our website may use.

 <div class="blog__image">
   <img src="/assets/images/blog/project/mockup2.jpg">
 </div>

 If it still looks kind of messy it's because it is.
 I took much of the same approach that I took when sketching out my wireframes.
-This particular mockup allowed to start visualizing the style guide.
+This particular mockup allowed me to start visualizing the style guide.

 Having nailed down the overall color scheme and a few of the elements, I started constructing the main page.